New York City (T. Rex song)

 "New York City" is a 1975 single by the British glam rock band T. Rex.
 The track and its B-side "Chrome Sitar", are taken from the 1976 album Futuristic Dragon.
 The song consists of a couple of lines of lyric, "Did you ever see a woman coming out of New York City/With a frog in her hand?" and "I did don't you know/And don't it show?" repeated over a bass line.

-The single was released on 27 June 1975, and was in the UK charts for a total of eight weeks, peaking at No. 15.
+The single was released on 27 June 1975, and was in the UK Singles Chart for a total of eight weeks, peaking at number 15.

-In some countries, the B-side was "Solid Baby" taken from the previous album "Bolan's Zip Gun".
+In some countries, the B-side was "Solid Baby" taken from the previous album Bolan's Zip Gun.